invntiv/invntiv/README.md

 # 💫 About Me:
-⚡ 99% of my work is in the private sector.
+⚡ 75% of my work is done in the private sector.
 Some stuff goes here.<br>
-🔭 I’m currently a full-stack developer in the insurance industry by day and am focusing on the intersection of Web3 and AI by night.<br>
+🔭 I work as a full-stack developer in the insurance industry by day and focus on Web3 and the fields it intersects with (such as AI) by night.<br>
-🌱 I’m currently learning Rust<br>
+🌱 I’m currently learning Rust.
+(UPDATE: I am no longer learning Rust 😂).<br>
+🚞 Next stop: Go?
-💬 Ask me about Web3, JS/TS, C#, JS frameworks<br>
+💬 Ask me about Web3, JS/TS, C# <br>

 ## 🌐 Socials:
 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/_invntiv_.svg?style=social&label=Follow%20%40_invntiv_)](https://twitter.com/_invntiv_)